dibyendumajumdar/ravi-compiler/docs/linear-ir.md

 The `RET` instruction must perform some housekeeping.

 * Firstly it must invoke `luaF_close()` if the proc has child procs so that up-values are closed and any deferred closures executed.
-This call may be omitted if no variables in the proc including child procs escaped.
+This call may be omitted if no local variables in the proc including child procs escaped as upvalues.
 * Next it must copy the return values to the stack, results must be placed at `ci->func` and above.
 The number of results to copy needs to take into account  `ci->nresults` field which says how many values the caller is expecting.
 If the caller is expecting more values that are available then the extra values should be set to `nil`.
 If `ci->nresults == -1` caller wants all available values.
 * The last operand might be a `PSEUDO_RANGE`, in which case `RET` must inspect `L->top` to determine the number of values to copy.
 * The `L->ci` must be set to the parent of the current function.